-Gaby first discovered her love of ceramics whilst a teenager at school in London.
-Drawing came a few years later, when she enrolled at life drawing classes at The Ruskin School of Art, while studying for her undergraduate degree in Experimental Psychology at St John’s College, Oxford.
-Having felt, throughout her childhood and teenage years that she was more of a “maker“, a 3-D person creatively, and somewhat fearful of drawing, the Ruskin introduced her to the joy and liberation of drawing from life using charcoal.
+I first discovered my love of ceramics whilst a teenager at school in London.
+Drawing came a few years later, when I enrolled at life drawing classes at The Ruskin School of Art, while studying for a degree in Experimental Psychology at St John’s College, Oxford.
+Having previously felt that I was more of a maker than an ‘ artist’, a 3- D person creatively, and somewhat fearful of drawing, the Ruskin introduced me to the joy and liberation of drawing from life using charcoal.

-After two years working as an Academic Researcher in child psychology, Gaby left Oxford and returned to London, where she worked in Advertising as an Account Planner.
-After 5 years, however, she felt the creative itch again and left her job to train in ceramics, firstly at Camden School of Art and then at Harrow School of Art in the early 1990’s.
-She was particularly inspired by the pottery of Lucie Rie and Hans Coper, and her passion was throwing at the wheel.
+After two years working as an Academic Researcher in child psychology, I left Oxford and returned to London, where I worked in Advertising as a strategist.
+However the ‘need’ to make was overwhelming and, after a few years, I left my job to train in ceramics, firstly at Camden School of Art where I was lucky enough to be taught by the inspirational Sudanese Ceramicist Mo Abdallah and then at Harrow School of Art where I embarked on a Ceramics degree.

 In my drawings, my principal aims are to portray the light, tonal differences and movement of a pose.
 Consequently, I favour shorter poses in which the model can hold more difficult and dynamic positions and where the time to capture the essence of the pose is deliberately limited.
 This creates pressure but I enjoy the challenge of not having time to think, but just to ‘ feel ‘ and express what is in front of me.
 I am working on trying to also capture this immediacy in longer poses.
 The deadline of the short pose makes the adrenaline pump and the race against time is quite thrilling.

-When it comes to ceramics, my obsession, once I had become a technically competent thrower, has become form and finish.
-My “naked raku” pots have been burnished with up to 8 layers of very smooth “terra sigillata” because the way the pot feels is as important to me as the way it looks.
+When it comes to ceramics, my obsession has become form and finish.
+The way the pot feels is as important to me as the way it looks.
 Similarly, the aesthetics of what sort of neck, rim or opening the vessel should have, has always fascinated me.
 What is it that makes one form perfect and another slightly wrong?

 After the pot is thrown and turned, I apply up to eight layers of very fine liquid clay (“terra sigillata”) to the surface of the pot.
 Each layer is left to dry and is burnished.
 The pot is then fired in a kiln for the first time (biscuit fired).
 Post firing a layer of “resist slip“ is then applied to the pot .The function of this layer is to stop the glaze that will subsequently be applied to the pot from adhering to the pot's surface, thus allowing it to be removed post second firing.